D-Bus: Bus model

 Every connection to a bus is identified in the context of D-Bus by what is called a bus name.
-A bus name consists of two or more dot-separated strings of letters, digits, dashes, and underscores.
+A bus name consists of two or more dot-separated strings of letters, digits, dashes, and underscores—a reverse domain name.
 An example of a valid bus name is org.freedesktop.NetworkManager.

 When a process sets up a connection to a bus, the bus assigns to the connection a special bus name called unique connection name.
 Bus names of this type are immutable—it is guaranteed they will not change as long as the connection exists—and, more importantly, they cannot be reused during the bus lifetime.
 This means that no other connection to that bus will ever have assigned such unique connection name, even if the same process closes down the connection to the bus and creates a new one.
 Unique connection names are easily recognizable because they start with the otherwise forbidden colon character.
 An example of a unique connection name is :1.1553 (the characters after the colon have no particular meaning).

 A process can ask for additional bus names for its connection, provided that any requested name is not already being used by another connection to the bus.
 In D-Bus parlance, when a bus name is assigned to a connection, it is said the connection owns the bus name.
 In that sense, a bus name cannot be owned by two connections at the same time, but, unlike unique connection names, these names can be reused if they are available: a process may reclaim a bus name released—purposely or not—by another process.

 The idea behind these additional bus names, commonly called well-known names, is to provide a way to refer to a service using a prearranged bus name.
 For instance, the service that reports the current time and date in the system bus lies in the process whose connection owns the org.freedesktop.timedate1 bus name, regardless of which process it is.

 Bus names can be used as a simple way to implement single-instance applications (second instances detect that the bus name is already taken).
 It can also be used to track a service process lifecycle, since the bus sends a notification when a bus name is released due to a process termination.